Diabetes Prevention

 Studies have shown that Type 2 Diabetes can be prevented or delayed by adopting a few lifestyle changes.
 Diabetes prevention can occur in numerous settings including worksites, neighborhoods, and communities.

-Prevention is as easy as one, two, three.
+Preventing Type 2 Diabetes is possible with healthy lifestyle changes and commitment.
 You can lower your risk of type 2 diabetes by remembering these three things:

 - Eat Healthy